chrismile/MarchingCubesServer/README.md

 Application port: 17279

 ## Building and running the programm

-On Ubuntu 18.04 for example, you can install all necessary packages with this command:
+On Ubuntu 20.04 for example, you can install all necessary packages with this command:

 ```
-sudo apt-get install git cmake libboost-dev ocl-icd-opencl-dev opencl-headers clinfo
+sudo apt-get install git cmake libboost-dev ocl-icd-opencl-dev opencl-headers clinfo libwebsocketpp-dev
 ```

 The application was tested using NVIDIA's OpenCL implementation, Intel NEO and POCL.
 However, it should also run with different implementations.